funky-station/funky-station/SOP.md

 * Random searches are fully permitted and recommended.
 Security personnel may detain any personnel refusing a random search in order to conduct said search;
 * Security personnel are to cooperate fully with any Central Command Staff (such as Emergency Response Teams) in order to eliminate the threat to the station.
 #### Secure Areas:
-* EVA Storage, Tech Storage, Gravity Generator, Engineering Secure Storage, AI Upload, Vault, Gateway, anywhere else requiring command level access that does not get regularly used
+* EVA Storage, Tech Storage, Gravity Generator, Engineering Secure Storage, AI Upload, Vault, anywhere else requiring command level access that does not get regularly used
 * There are no restrictions on bolting Secure Areas.
 Secure Areas may be left bolted or unbolted at the discretion of Command personnel;
 #### General Crew:
 * All personnel are required to maximize their Suit Sensors;